Pristiphora glauca - Pristiphora erichsonii group

 This species is so similar to Pristiphora wesmaeli that adults cannot often be distinguished.
 Even the genitalia are hard to distinguish.
 The earlier emergence of adults and earlier larval feeding period is thought to be a more reliable method of distinguishing between the two species.

-Larval food plant is European larch and Japanese and Dahurian larch were introduced.
+Pristiphora glauca larvae feed on European larch and Japanese and Dahurian larch where introduced.

 Size: 6.0 - 7.5mm